MhrnMhrn/veeboard/README.md

 MIT License

 ## Credit
-Made by Mehran Goudarzi, because macOS should have had this out of the box (jesuuuuus).
+Made by Mehran Goudarzi and Mehrzad Sepahi, because macOS should have had this out of the box (jesuuuuus).